seneca86/Midterm_EMS/test.md

 - c) `diamonds.color_values()`
 - d) `diamonds.value_counts(color)`

-7. Based on the summary statistic of Question 5, what would be the value corresponding to the 30th percentile?
+7. Based on the summary statistic of Question 5, where would the value corresponding to the 30th percentile be?
-- a) Less than `326`
+- a) Below than `326`
 - b) Between `326.0` and `878.0`
 - c) Between `4678.5` and `18806.0`
 - d) Between `878.0` and `1810.0`